-BASH globbing and wildcards
+BASH globing and wildcards

-- BASH itself doesn't recognize regular expressions it's wildcards have some of functions of regular expressions (from slide 121) and can look similarly, but behave differently!
-Do not confuse! - ?
+- BASH itself doesn't recognize regular expressions it's wildcards have some of functions of regular expressions (from slide 161) and can look similarly, but behave differently - Do not confuse! - ?
 Replaces any single character - \ Replaces any number of any characters (1s a\ lists all files starting with "a") - [] Range or a list [abcdef] and [a-f] are same - [!...]
-Reverse previous case (!) any character except those listed - {} Expansion (terms inside are separated by commas ,) all possible combinations (see next slide for examples) - \ Escapes following character and it doesn't have its special meaning (e.g. \\ means asterisk \ and not "any number of characters") - For details see man 7 glob and man 7 regex
+Reverse previous case (!) any character except those listed - {} Expansion (terms inside are separated by commas ,) all possible combinations (see next slide for examples) - Lescapes following character and it doesn't have its special meaning (e.g. \\ means literally asterisk \ and not "any number of any characters" as usually) - For details see man 7 glob and man 7 regex